Tips for #visiting Ireland from abroad

 - Bus Éireann as well as other local bus services can get you to most major Irish sights.
 They Dublin City buses won’t stop unless you flag them down, even at a designated stop, Also, on Irish buses in general it’s common to thank the bus driver when you depart.

 - Trains in Ireland can be more expensive than other countries.
 Irish Rail do offer significant online booking discounts if you buy tickets in advance.

 05 Should I leave a Tip?

 - Leaving Tips, Ireland doesn’t have the same culture of tipping that some countries do, but there are certain services that people do tend to tip for.
 In restaurants with table service, it’s normal to tip between 10 to 12 per cent, or more if you wish.
 Restaurants occasionally add a service charge to the bill themselves, especially for larger groupings, so check this first.
 Taxi drivers and hairdressers or other personal service providers are usually tipped up to 10 per cent if they have provided good service, but this is at your discretion.

 Finding the perfect #Accommodation for your stay Ireland

 - Find the perfect accommodation for your stay in Ireland, whether you’re on a staycation or visiting from abroad.
 We try to pick the best, unique locations for you to experience Ireland to the fullest.

 01 Pick a Community to be part of

-- We have compiled a list of our favourite Photographers.
-If you are planning out a trip to Ireland and want to plan ahead check out these guys on Social media they really highlight what is great about our country.
+- We have compiled a list of our favourite Content Creators.
+If you are planning a trip to Ireland and are looking to plan ahead.
+Check out these guys on social media, they really highlight what is great about our country.

 - Explore the eateries of Ireland.
 We feature new up and coming food establishments, as well some long-established ones in our We Love Ireland blog.